 And if you have a good auto insurance policy, it may already include coverage for mechanical breakdowns.
 So before you say yes to any add-ons, be sure to do your research and ask yourself whether they’re really worth the extra cost.

 Anyone who has ever purchased a car knows that the dealer will try to sell you a number of extras, from extended warranties to gap insurance.
 While some of these products can be beneficial, it’s important to negotiate the price of the car before agreeing to buy any extras.
 Otherwise, you may find yourself paying more than you need to.
+However, negotiating could be tricky if you didn’t know the real price of a car, fortunately you can click here to check for car prices.

 Additionally, many dealers will only offer their lowest prices on the base model of the car.
 If you’re interested in purchasing additional features, you may be able to get a better deal by negotiating for them separately.
 By being aware of these common negotiating tactics, you can make sure that you get the best possible deal on your next vehicle purchase.